redstrate/redstrate.com/content/blog/_index.md

 Rambles and writings usually consisting of [Linux](/blog/tags/linux/), [KDE](/blog/tags/kde), personal thoughts and [reviews](/blog/tags/review/).

 If you're interested, you can follow this blog using [RSS](/blog/index.xml).
+The feed contains the full content (when possible) of articles as well.

 _Warning_: most of it is mindlessly technical.